opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/technical.md

 ### CONTEXT_MENU

-The Toolkit offers the ability to create and display different kind of menus.
+The Toolkit offers the ability to create and display different types of menus.
 See the [Context menus](architecture/#archi-context-menus).
 The event manager provides the `EVENT.CONTEXT_MENU` event to send/receive messages.
-The event is post-fixed with the `contextMenuId` like:
+The event is postfixed with the `contextMenuId` like:

 ```javascript
 OSH.EventManager.fire(OSH.EventManager.EVENT.CONTEXT_MENU+"-"+<contextMenuId>,{